GiuliaSolinas/GiuliaSolinas/README.md

 ## Hi there 👋

-I am a data scientist -- what I love is training models --- based in Munich (DE) and with a career path in academia before turning into practice.
+I am a data scientist based in Munich (DE) and with a career path in academia before turning into practice.
+I love training models and tinkering with features and parametrization: it may look very old-fashioned and ML-oriented, but, come on, everyone needs a dose of comfort food now and then.

 - 🔭 I’m currently working on agentic open-source frameworks, AI/GenAI pre-sales, and building demos using IBM wx orchestrate and wx ai
 - 🌱 I’m currently learning agentic AI design with a particular focus on AgentOps and governance for agents.